Anarchist architecture: Characteristics

 Anarchist architecture starts from the premise that architecture is a political act and its main concern should be to fulfill the needs of a person or a small community instead of a power structure.
-It criticizes capitalist architecture, which is "increasingly commodified, sterile and elitist - part of a global capitalist system where urban space is equated with profit for a tiny few".
+It criticizes capitalist architecture, which is "increasingly commodified, sterile and elitist – part of a global capitalist system where urban space is equated with profit for a tiny few".

 It differs from communist theories of housing distribution by giving responsibility to the individual instead of the government and by applying solutions readily available in the present, instead of making longer-term plans.
 While marxist architecture tried to overcome the division between the bourgeoisie class and the proletariat, architecture academic P. G. Raman argues, for anarchists each stratum of society, because of its peculiar history, develops different traditions of cooperation.

 The book Architecture and Anarchism, by Paul Dobraszczyk, catalogued 60 projects with "forms of design and building that embrace the core values of traditional anarchist political theory".
 Those values are, according to Dobraszczyk, autonomy, voluntary association, mutual aid and self-organisation through direct democracy.
 On his book Housing: An Anarchist Approach, Colin Ward also cites the importance of informal economy and Local Exchange Trading Systems for the anarchist architecture to work out.

-Anarchist architecture is deeply tied with the DIY culture.
+Anarchist architecture is deeply tied to the DIY culture.
 The structures often borrow elements from avant-garde architecture and art.

 While anarchist architecture can be performed with explicit anarchist intentions, it can also be carried out unconsciously, as a community will simply react to their living conditions without the knowledge of anarchist theory.